Home page Site search Site index

 Question:"Okay, so if flooding global airwaves with American tele-evangelists' programs does not by itself constitute completing the Great Commission, what does?
 How will we know that we are accomplishing what God calls us to do?"

-Peter Wagner has said that the most effective evangelistic strategy on earth is saturation church planting.
+Some years ago, Peter Wagner has said that the most effective evangelistic strategy on earth is saturation church planting.
 It's the primary point he made in a book he titled Church Planting for a Greater Harvest.

 Wagner and other missiologists like him talk about putting a church within easy access of every person on earth (for most of the world that would mean "within walking distance").
 That is one way that Wagner and others are saying we need to measure the fulfillment of the Great Commission.
 How close are we to doing that?
-Well, one missiologist, Jim Montgomery, has estimated that we need about 7 million more churches on the face of the globe to have one within walking distance of everyone.
+Well, one missiologist, Jim Montgomery, estimated that we need about 7 million more churches on the face of the globe to have one within walking distance of everyone.
 Last year about 50,000 new churches were planted.
 That's 1,000 new churches opening their doors every Sunday.
 That's impressive, but we need to step up the pace even more.

 A few years ago I wrote a book on Nazarene church growth in Haiti.
 I was hoping that we Americans could learn some things from the explosive church growth we've seen in Haiti.
 Unfortunately, I couldn't interest a publisher in the manuscript.
 So, the manuscript lays gathering dust in my closet.
 As we approached this week, I took it out, blew the dust off it and began re-reading to see if I had written anything that might be useful in helping us accomplish the goals of this course.